ElManchacho/flutter-test/README.md

 #### 2 - Run `git clone https://github.com/flutter/flutter.git -b stable`

-I had an issue with the computer of my company (probably due to security rules) and the clone command were never ending :
+I had an issue with the computer of my company (probably due to security rules) and the clone command were never ending.

 #### 2(bis) - If the last cloning command didn't work properly :